Superpredator: History

-A chart created by the U.S. Office of Juvenile Justice and Delinquency Prevention titled "Total juvenile detention chart for the U.S.."
+A chart created by the U.S. Office of Juvenile Justice and Delinquency Prevention titled "Total juvenile detention chart for the U.S.".
 It shows that the number of juveniles detained pending trial was at its highest after Dilulio announced the super-predator theory in 1995, and decreased starting in 2001, after he denounced the theory.
-This chart is licensed under the Creative Commons Attribution 3.0 Unported license.

-On November 27th, 1995, John Dilulio shared his theory about super-predators in his article for The Weekly Standard.
-The media proceeded to report on this theory throughout the 1990s, leading to criminologists and law enforcement officials showing support for it, with some of them claiming that because of super-predators, the nation was being terrorized by children like in Lord of the Flies'.
+On November 27, 1995, John Dilulio shared his theory about superpredators in his article for The Weekly Standard.
+The media proceeded to report on this theory throughout the 1990s, leading to criminologists and law enforcement officials showing support for it, with some of them claiming that because of superpredators, the nation was being terrorized by children like in Lord of the Flies'.
 According to Michael E. Jennings, this caused stereotypes about African American men to be reinforced, leading to the public's conclusion that African American males were predators that society needed to deal with.
-The media's continued use of the word "super-predators" also caused it to enter the national zeitgeist of the 1990s, leading to journalists and talk show hosts such as Oprah Winfrey using the term without referencing DiIulio.
+The media's continued use of the word "superpredators" also caused it to enter the national zeitgeist of the 1990s, leading to journalists and talk show hosts such as Oprah Winfrey using the term without referencing DiIulio.

-On January 25, 1996, First Lady Hillary Clinton used the term super-predator in a speech at Keene State College.
-In this speech, she said that the fourth challenge shared by Americans was dealing with crime and gangs of "kids that are called super-predators," who lacked remorse for their actions.
+On January 25, 1996, First Lady Hillary Clinton used the term superpredator in a speech at Keene State College.
+In this speech, she said that the fourth challenge shared by Americans was dealing with crime and gangs of "kids that are called superpredators," who lacked remorse for their actions.